hanabi/hanabi.github.io/README.md

 ### The Priority Prompt & The Priority Finesse

-* When a player has a choice between two playable cards to play, they should always choose the card that leads towards someone else's hand.
-So, when a player does not do this, it is very strange.
+* When a player has a choice between two playable cards to play, everyone agrees that there should be a specific *Priority* that they should be played in.
+The agreed *Priority* is as follows:
+  1) Blind-plays — demonstrating that a *Finesse* or *Bluff* occurred is very important
+  2) Cards that lead into someone else's hand — otherwise the team would lose *Tempo*
+  3) 5s — playing a 5 gets the team a free clue, which is really good
+  4) The lower rank card — smaller stacks are more important to fill up
+  5) The left-most card — the left-most one is more likely to be good
+* When a player does NOT play the card with *Priority*, it is strange, and they must be trying to send a special message.
-* In this situation, if you see a player choose not to play a card in this way AND it deliberately loses tempo, they are playing towards a card that is already clued in your hand.
-This is similar to a *Prompt*, except instead of initiating it with a clue, they initiate it with the order that they played cards.
+* Based on what card they did play, if you have any cards in your hand that match the next "connecting" card, it is a message that you can play it right now, similar to a *Prompt*.
+(The difference is that instead of initiating the *Prompt* with a clue, they initiated it with the order that they played cards.)
-* If you do not have any clued cards in your hand that matches the card that they played, then you you should play your *Finesse Position* card as a *Priority Finesse*.
+* Alternatively, if you do not have any clued cards in your hand that matches the card that they played, then you you should play your *Finesse Position* card as a *Priority Finesse*.
-* Note that for this to work, the player choosing priority must have full knowledge of the two cards that they are prioritizing.
-* Similar to a normal *Prompt*, if you have two or more clued cards that it could apply to, then you should play the left-most one.
-* Similar to a normal *Prompt*, if you have two or more clued cards and the left-most one was not the matching card, then you should continuing playing clued cards until you find the matching card.

-### A Priority Flowchart (For Choosing Between 2+ Playable Cards)

-Beyond the *Priority Prompt* / *Priority Finesse*, there are other situations where players that have two or more playable cards can communicate that something special is happening by playing an unexpected card.
-These specific conventions are listed below.
-But, in general, what is expected and which cards should have priority?
-[Here is a handy flowchart](https://raw.githubusercontent.com/Zamiell/hanabi-conventions/master/img/priority_flowchart.png) that shows, in general, which card should be played when there is a choice between two cards.

-### The Higher Rank Prompt & The Higher Rank Finesse

-* When a player has a choice between two or more cards to play, if other players are waiting on one of their cards in order to play themselves, then those cards should always be prioritized.
-* However, if both cards are not being "waited on", then players are supposed to play the card with the lower number (rank) first.
-* If a player plays a higher rank card first, it implies that the next copy of that suit is in someone else's hand, similar to the *The Priority Prompt* convention.
-And if there are no matching clued cards, it should cause a blind play, similar to *The Priority Finesse*.
-* This convention does NOT apply if the player does not have full knowledge of what the higher rank card is.
-In other words, players might just be trying to potentially play into someone else's hand (with only a chance that they have a matching suit), and this does not promise anything special.
+* Note that *Priority Prompts* and *Priority Finesses* are only a thing when the player has FULL KNOWLEDGE of the two cards that they are prioritizing.
+For example, players might be trying to potentially play into someone else's hand, with only a chance that they have a matching card.
-* This convention does NOT apply if one of the cards is a "blind" card.
-Blind cards should take priority so that *Ambiguous Finesses* can resolve faster.
-  * Note that unclued cards from *Gentleman's Discards* which are known to be non-layered do not count as "blind" cards.
-* For example, this is NOT a *Higher Rank Finesse*:
+* For example, this IS a *Priority Finesse*:
   * Alice has a known playable red 1 and a known playable blue 2 in her hand.
   * Alice plays blue 2.
   * Bob comes next.
 Bob does not see any red 2s.
-Bob does see blue 3 on the chop of Cathy.
-Thus, Alice played the blue 2 to give Cathy something to do.
+He does not see any blue 3s either.
+Thus, Alice was supposed to play the red 2 first.
-  * Bob clues blues to Cathy as a chop-focus *Play Clue*.
+  * This means that Bob must have blue 3, so he blind-plays his *Finesse Position* card.
-* For example, this IS a *Higher Rank Finesse*:
+* For example, this is NOT a *Priority Finesse*:
   * Alice has a known playable red 1 and a known playable blue 2 in her hand.
   * Alice plays blue 2.
   * Bob comes next.
 Bob does not see any red 2s.
-He does not see any blue 3s either.
-Thus, Alice was supposed to play the red 2 first.
+Bob does see blue 3 on the chop of Cathy.
+Thus, Alice played the blue 2 to give Cathy something to do.
-  * This means that Bob must have blue 3, so he blind-plays his *Finesse Position* card.
+  * Bob clues blues to Cathy as a chop-focus *Play Clue*.
+* Similar to a normal *Prompt*, if a *Priority Prompt* could apply to two or more clued cards, then you should play the left-most one.
+* Similar to a normal *Prompt*, if a *Priority Prompt* mades you play the left-most card and it was not the matching card, then you should continuing playing clued cards until you find the matching card.
+* Finally, note that the "left-most" *Priority* is contextual and does not always apply.
+For example, it is common for players to play a right-most card that was originally clued with a *Save Clue*, since that card was explicitly saved and that the other cards in the hand of the same rank could potentially be duplicates.

+### A Priority Flowchart (For Choosing Between 2+ Playable Cards)

+*Priority* can sometimes be confusing.
+[Here is a handy flowchart](https://raw.githubusercontent.com/Zamiell/hanabi-conventions/master/img/priority_flowchart.png) that shows, in general, which card should be played when there is a choice between two cards.

-### The Higher Rank Finesse in Dual-Color Variants
+### Rank Priority Prompts/Finesses in Dual-Color Variants

-* When you get a play clue on a card that could be multiple suits, you must take the average of all of the ranks and treat the card as having that rank for the purposes of performing a *Higher Rank Finesse*.
+* When you get a play clue on a card that could be multiple suits, you must take the average of all of the ranks and treat the card as having that rank for the purposes of performing a *Rank Priority Finesse*.
 * For example, in a 3-player *Wild & Crazy* game:
-  * The Green 1 and Rainbow 2 are played on the stacks.
+  * The green 1 and rainbow 2 are played on the stacks.
   * Mike receives a yellow *Play Clue* on slot 1.
-  * This means that the card could be a Green 2, Orange 1, or Rainbow 3.
+  * This means that the card could be a green 2, orange 1, or rainbow 3.
   * Thus, the average rank is: (2 + 1 + 3) / 3 = 2
-  * Mike also knows that he can play a White 2 on slot 4.
+  * Mike also knows that he can play a white 2 on slot 4.
-  * If the average value ended up being higher than 2.0, then Mike would have to play the White 2 first, or else it would initiate a *Higher Rank Finessse*.
+  * If the average value ended up being higher than 2.0, then Mike would have to play the white 2 first, or else it would initiate a *Rank Priority Finessse*.

-### The Higher Rank Bluff & The Higher Rank Layered Finesse
+### The Priority Bluff & The Priority Layered Finesse

-* If is possible to lie to the next player and imply a *Higher Rank Finesse* when they have an unrelated card on *Finesse Position*.
+* If is possible to lie to the next player and imply a *Priority Finesse* when they have an unrelated card on *Finesse Position*.
 * After the unrelated card is played, since the person who lied was in *Bluff Position*, no further cards should be promised.
-* If an unrelated card was played and the person who lied was not in *Bluff Position*, it implies a *Higher Rank Layered Finesse*.
+* If an unrelated card was played and the person who lied was not in *Bluff Position*, it implies a *Priority Layered Finesse*.

-### The Lower Rank Prompt & The Lower Rank Finesse & The Lower Rank Bluff

-* When you have two playable cards in your hand, you are usually supposed to play the lower rank one.
-If you play the higher one, it could imply a *Higher Rank Finesse*.
-* However, playing 5's is good in that it immediately grants the team an extra clue.
-Furthermore, since 5's are unique, playing the 5 first may give the team flexibility to use the other copy in someone else's hand with a *Distribution Clue* later on.
-* Thus, since by default it is better to play a 5 instead of a card of some other rank, playing the other card promises the next card of that suit, similar to a *Higher Rank Finesse*.
-* Alternatively, it can also be a *Lower Rank Bluff* if you just want the next person to play their *Finesse Position* card.

-### The Right-to-Left Prompt & The Right-to-Left Finesse & The Right-to-Left Bluff

-* When you have two playable cards in your hand of the same rank, you are usually supposed to play the left-most one.
-* If you instead play the right-most one, it signals that something special is going on, and it promises the next card in that suit as a *Right-to-Left Finesse*.
-* Alternatively, it can also be a *Right-to-Left Bluff* if you just want the next person to play their *Finesse Position* card.
-* Note that *Right-to-Left Finesses* are contextual and do not always apply.
-For example, they do not apply when someone plays their right-most card that was originally clued as a *Save Clue*, since that card was explicitly saved and that the other cards in the hand of the same rank could potentially be duplicates.

 ### Ejection